-Artistic Director Jonathan Miller created Chicago a cappella in 1993, and he served as the group’s low bass and directed rehearsals for the group’s first 14 seasons.
-Miller stepped back from singing in 2006 to concentrate his efforts on artistic oversight and programming, with Patrick Sinozich serving as Music Director from 2007 to 2011, and guest music directors preparing concerts starting in 2012.
-In 2019, Chicago a cappella appointed John William Trotter and Guest Music Directors.
-In 2008, Miller was honored with the prestigious Louis Botto Award for Innovative Action and Entrepreneurial Zeal from Chorus America, given in recognition of his efforts in developing Chicago a cappella as a professional vocal ensemble.
+Founding Artistic Director Jonathan Miller created Chicago a cappella in 1993, and he served as the group’s low bass and directed rehearsals for the first 14 seasons.
+Beginning in 2007 Miller focused his efforts on artistic oversight and programming, with Patrick Sinozich serving as Music Director from 2007 to 2011, and guest music directors preparing concerts starting in 2012.
+In 2019, Chicago a cappella appointed John William Trotter, who had served as Principal Guest Music Director, to be Miller’s successor as the organization’s second Artistic Director beginning in 2020.
 Matthew Greenberg, a founding singer in the ensemble, joined the administrative staff in 1995 and has led the organization as Chicago a cappella’s Executive Director since then.
-Chicago a cappella’s audiences and activity have grown ever since its founding, and the group presents a series of concert programs each year in Chicago, Evanston, Naperville, and Oak Park, IL, performing most usually with an ensemble of nine singers.
-The group's administrative offices are at the historic Athenaeum Theater building in Chicago.
+Chicago a cappella’s audiences and activity have grown ever since its founding, and the group presents a series of concert programs each year in Chicago, Evanston, Naperville, and Oak Park, IL, performing with an ensemble of ten singers.
+The group's administrative offices are at the historic Athenaeum Theatre building in Chicago.